The Saffron Industry: Cultivation, Harvesting, and Economic Impact

 Planting and Growing Process

-1. Planting: Saffron is propagated from corms, which are planted in the soil in late summer or early autumn.
-The corms are planted about 4-6 inches (10-15 cm) deep and spaced 6-8 inches (15-20 cm) apart.
+1. Planting: Saffron is reproducing vegetatively by corms that are planted in the ground in late summer or early autumn.
+That’s why the corms are planted about 4-6 inches deep, and their space is 6-8 inches apart.

 Harvesting Saffron